ashley-wenwa/ashley-wenwa.github.io/index.md

 layout: default
 ---

-# Ashley Wenwa
+# 👋 Hi, I'm Ashley Wenwa

-**Cloud Security | SIEM | CyberShujaa Certified**
+**Cloud Security Enthusiast | SIEM Engineer in Training | CyberShujaa Certified**

-Welcome to my cybersecurity portfolio.
-I’m a detail-oriented security enthusiast with a background in mathematics and computer science, passionate about cloud security, malware analysis, and SIEM tooling.
+Welcome to my cybersecurity portfolio — a showcase of the projects, labs, and tools I’ve built as part of my journey into the world of digital defense.
+I'm passionate about cloud security, system monitoring, threat detection, and solving real-world security challenges.

+With a foundation in Mathematics and Computer Science, my strengths include analytical thinking, hands-on problem-solving, and a growing expertise in network defense and secure systems.

+---

-### Highlights
+### 🔧 Core Competencies
+- Log analysis & alerting (custom Python SIEM, Wazuh)
+- Threat detection & honeypot deployment
-- Experience with log monitoring, Python automation, and threat visualization.
+- Python scripting for automation and scanning
-- Hands-on skills in setting up honeypots, port scanners, and lightweight SIEM solutions.
-- Familiar with Linux environments, network analysis, and CTF-style labs.
+- CTFs, lab environments, and simulated attacks

+---

+### 🚀 Projects
+Explore what I've built in the [Projects](projects.md) section.

+### 🧪 Labs & CTFs
+Read hands-on challenge walkthroughs in the [Lab Challenges](labs.md) section.

+### 📩 Get in Touch
+Find my professional links and contact info on the [Contact](contact.md) page.